 - Storemaven: Lastly, we have Storemaven, a tool that solves a different problem for app developers.
 Rather than giving you insights into top keywords and competitors, Storemaven is designed to help you accurately A/B test your app’s product page — from its icon to its title, subtitle, and description — on both the Apple App and Google Play stores to understand the impact of each element on conversion rate so you can methodically improve your install rates

 Text element optimization is essential if you want your app to be found in the app stores and have the chance to drive organic traffic to your product.
 Fortunately, it’s not overly difficult.
-Just follow the four-step framework we outlined above:
+Just follow the four-step framework we outlined above for optimizing your app title, app subtitle, and app descriptions:

 - Understand Your Target Audience